AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 <https://numpy.org/>`_, as well as reasonably new industry standards such as the
 `Open-Matrix format <https://github.com/osPlanning/omx>`_.

-impressive performance, portability, self containment and open-source character of these pieces of software, along with their large user base and wide industry support make them solid options to be AequilibraE's data backend.
+Impressive performance, portability, self containment and open-source character of these pieces of software, along with their large user base and wide industry support make them solid options to be AequilibraE's data backend.